corda/corda/docs/source/deploying-a-node.rst

 7. Make the following changes to ``corda.service``:

+    * Make sure the service description is informative - particularly if you plan to run multiple nodes.
     * Change the username to the user account you want to use to run Corda. **We recommend that this is not root**
     * Set the maximum amount of memory available to the Corda process by changing the ``-Xmx2048m`` parameter
+    * Make sure the ``corda.service`` file is owned by root with the correct permissions:
+        * ``sudo chown root:root /etc/systemd/system/corda.service``
+        * ``sudo chmod 644 /etc/systemd/system/corda.service``

 .. note:: The Corda webserver provides a simple interface for interacting with your installed CorDapps in a browser.
    Running the webserver is optional.